 Overview of Hyperthyroidism

+Hyperthyroidism occurs in about 1.2% of Americans.
 Your thyroid gland produces two iodine-containing hormones – thyroxine (T4) and triiodothyronine (T3).
-These hormones control how your body uses the fats and carbs that you eat, regulate your body temperature, affect your heart rate, and assist in regulating protein production.
+These hormones control how your body uses the fats and carbs you eat, regulate your body temperature, affect your heart rate, and assist in protein production.
 T3 is much more biologically active than T4.

-Hyperthyroidism occurs when the thyroid gland produces too much of the hormone thyroxine, speeding up the metabolism.
-Hyperthyroidism can be quite serious, but most people respond well to treatment.
+Hyperthyroidism occurs when the thyroid gland produces too much of the hormone thyroxine, speeding up the metabolism, which might not sound like a bad thing.
+However, hyperthyroidism can be quite serious, and the symptoms cause misery for those who are untreated.
+Fortunately, most people respond well to treatment.

 - Unintentional weight loss